khns26/Portfolio/README.md

   <img src="https://github.com/khns26/Customer_Churn_Prediction/blob/main/Accuracy%20of%20testing%20data.png?raw=true" alt="EDA"/>
 </p>

 From the training data above, the model could predict data with accuracy 100%.
 From the testing data, model could predict 78% accuracy.
-This shows that our model is over fitting.
+This shows that our model is overfitting.
 So, for the next session we can try the other model and choose the best model.

 # [Project 4 : Indonesia COVID-19 Data Analysis](https://github.com/khns26/Indonesia-COVID-19-Analysis-using-Python)
 In this project, i analyzed COVID-19 data in Indonesia using API provided in covid19.go.id.
 The first thing that i did in this project is cleaning the data.
 After that i tried to visualize the daily positive COVID-19 cases in West Java, one of the provinces in Indonesia.